jbelyeu/SV-plaudit/README.md

 ```

 #### Annotate a VCF with the scoring results
 The results of scoring can be added to a VCF file as annotations in the INFO field.
 This annotation requires the output file from score retrieval.
 The `config.json` file is not required.
+This requires that the `samplot_vcf.sh` script is used for generation of the images (or at least that the file naming convention of `samplot_vcf.sh`, 'SVTYPE_CHROM_POS-END.png', is maintained, as in 'DEL_22_37143105-37144405.png'.
 ```
 python SV-plaudit/annotate.py -s retrieved_data.txt -v NA12878.trio.svt.vcf.gz -a new.vcf -o mean -n 1,0,1
 ```